bitrise-io/devcenter/docs/tutorials/deploy/android-deployment.md

     `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`

-6. Go back to your `Workflow Editor` and add `Google Play Deploy` step to your Workflow.
+6. Go back to your `Workflow Editor` and add the `Google Play Deploy` step to the end of your Workflow.

 8. Fill out the required input fields which are: